SAint7579/DTI_2D_representation/README.md

 # DTI 2D Representation

-This project implements a 2D representation system for Diffusion Tensor Imaging (DTI) data, providing visualization and analysis tools for DTI datasets.
+The model learns an interpretable and disentangled representation from Diffusion Tensor Imaging.

 ![Architecture Overview](arch_figure.png)